 Now spin the cranks and listen to the drivetrain.
 Even though the chain might be in gear the derailleur might still be off-position and you’ll hear it as the chain chatters away.
 Take a look at the alignment of the upper derailleur pulley and the cog.
 They ideally should be inline now.
 If not, we can give the barrel adjuster another ¼ or ½ turn as necessary to bring it into position.

 Slowly go up and down through the gears to make sure the derailleur is doing its job.
-If things look/feel/sound good we’ve got one last task: setting the high limit.
+If things look/feel/sound good we’ve got one last task: setting the low limit.

 One thing to bear in mind is that shifting can perform slightly differently under load, and a perfectly indexed derailleur in the stand may not translate perfectly out on the road, so be prepared to make the occasional ¼ turn adjustment while waiting for your cappuccino, unless you’re cooked and really need those excuses for the sprints.